japila-books/apache-spark-internals/docs/scheduler/DAGSchedulerEventProcessLoop.md

 CAUTION: FIXME Describe `disallowStageRetryForTest` and `abortStage`.

-If the xref:scheduler:Stage.adoc#failedOnFetchAndShouldAbort[number of fetch failed attempts for the stage exceeds the allowed number], the xref:scheduler:DAGScheduler.adoc#abortStage[failed stage is aborted] with the reason:
+If the scheduler:Stage.md#failedOnFetchAndShouldAbort[number of fetch failed attempts for the stage exceeds the allowed number], the scheduler:DAGScheduler.md#abortStage[failed stage is aborted] with the reason:

 ```
 [failedStage] ([name]) has failed the maximum allowable number of times: 4.
 Most recent failure reason: [failureMessage]
 ```

-If there are no failed stages reported (xref:scheduler:DAGScheduler.adoc#failedStages[DAGScheduler.failedStages] is empty), the following INFO shows in the logs:
+If there are no failed stages reported (scheduler:DAGScheduler.md#failedStages[DAGScheduler.failedStages] is empty), the following INFO shows in the logs:

 ```
 INFO Resubmitting [mapStage] ([mapStage.name]) and [failedStage] ([failedStage.name]) due to fetch failure